axyorah/hn-post-clusterer/README.md

 - cluster these reduced post embeddings with a help of k-Means clustering.

 ### Stack
-This is essentially a Flask app, so all the server side is written in python, while all the client side uses JavaScript.
+This is essentially a [Flask](https://flask.palletsprojects.com/en/2.0.x/) app, so all the server side is written in python, while all the client side uses JavaScript.
 Metadata on HN posts and comments is stored locally in SQLite database.
-All figures are rendered with the help of plotly/dash.
+All figures are rendered with the help of [plotly/dash](https://plotly.com/dash/).
+General page layout is prettified with the help of [Boostrap](https://getbootstrap.com/).

 ## Setup
-You need to have [python](https://www.python.org/downloads/).
+You need to have [python3.7](https://www.python.org/downloads/) or higher.
+Additionally, sentence transformer used in this project to generate comment embeddings is quite demanding on memory, so you'd need to have at least 8GB RAM.

 To set this project up locally open your terminal/command prompt and run the following commands:
 - clone this repo: